ffhua/hello-world/README.md

 # hello-world
-following the tutorial \n
-I'm in trouble and pressure and I want to escape
+Now I'm following the tutorial, since I'm in trouble and pressure and I want to escape.